davidbrochart/akernel/README.md

 You can of course define much more complex data flows, by defining variables on top of other ones.

 ![screencast](https://user-images.githubusercontent.com/591645/131855258-35118507-6be2-44cb-9329-143ad8509405.gif)

+### Multi-kernel mode

+This mode emulates multiple kernels inside the same kernel.
+Kernel isolation is achieved by using the session ID of execution requests.
+You can thus connect multiple notebooks to the same kernel, and they won't share execution state.

+This is particularly useful if cells are async, because they won't block the kernel.
+The same kernel can thus be "shared" and used by potentially a lot of notebooks, greatly reducing resource usage.

 ## Limitations